Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Study area and data

 \subsection{Data}

-In our analysis, we use the data from Terra MODIS and Suomi NPP VIIRS (\url{https://ncc.nesdis.noaa.gov/VIIRS/}) satellites downloaded from the LAADS (\url{https://ladsweb.modaps.eosdis.nasa.gov}) and NOAA~(\url{https://www.avl.class.noaa.gov/}) databases, respectively.
-Due to low data quality, we did not include Aqua MODIS~(\url{https://aqua.nasa.gov/modis}) imagery.
-For MODIS processing, we downloaded the MOD02 (geolocated and calibrated radiance, level 1b, TOA), MOD03 (geolocation) and MOD35\_L2 (cloud mask) products and pre-processed them using the \textit{MRTSWATH} (\url{https://lpdaac.usgs.gov/tools/modis_reprojection_tool_swath/}, re-projection and re-sampling) and \textit{LDOPE}~\citep[cloud mask]{LDOPE} software.
-For VIIRS, we downloaded the Scientific Data Record (SDR) data for the imagery bands, IICMO and VICMO products for the cloud masks, and GITCO (for image bands) and GMTCO (for cloud masks) for terrain corrected geolocation.
-VIIRS pre-processing is done using the following software packages: \textit{SatPy}~(\url{https://satpy.readthedocs.io/}) for assembling the data granules, mapping and re-sampling, \textit{H5py}~(\url{https://www.h5py.org}) for cloud mask extraction, \textit{PyResample}~(\url{https://resample.readthedocs.io}) and \\ \textit{GDAL}~(\url{https://gdal.org}) for re-sampling of cloud masks.
-As in \cite{Tom2020_lakeice_RS_journal}, we use only twelve (five) selected MODIS (VIIRS) bands, chosen with the supervised XGB feature selection algorithm.
-The spectral coverage of these bands is shown in Fig.~\ref{fig:spectrum} (\ref{App:bands}) where MODIS (M) and VIIRS (V) bands are displayed as blue and red bars, respectively.
-For each band, the bar width is proportional to the corresponding bandwidth.
+In our analysis, we use the data from Terra MODIS~(\url{https://terra.nasa.gov/about/terra-instruments/modis}) and Suomi NPP VIIRS~(\url{https://ncc.nesdis.noaa.gov/VIIRS/}) satellites downloaded from the LAADS (\url{https://ladsweb.modaps.eosdis.nasa.gov}) and NOAA~(\url{https://www.avl.class.noaa.gov/}) databases, respectively.
+For MODIS processing, we downloaded the MOD02 (geolocated and calibrated radiance, level 1b, Top Of Atmosphere), MOD03 (geolocation) and MOD35\_L2 (cloud mask) products and pre-processed using \textit{MRTSWATH}~(\url{https://lpdaac.usgs.gov/tools/modis_reprojection_tool_swath/}, re-projection and re-sampling) and \textit{LDOPE}~\citep[cloud mask]{LDOPE} software.
+For VIIRS, we downloaded the Scientific Data Record data for the imagery bands, IICMO and VICMO products for the cloud masks, and GITCO (for image bands) and GMTCO (for cloud masks) for terrain corrected geolocation.
+VIIRS pre-processing is done using the following software packages: \textit{SatPy}~(\url{https://satpy.readthedocs.io/}) for assembling the data granules, mapping and re-sampling, \textit{H5py}~(\url{https://www.h5py.org}) for cloud mask extraction, \textit{PyResample}~(\url{https://resample.readthedocs.io}) and \textit{GDAL}~(\url{https://gdal.org}) for re-sampling of cloud masks.

-We analyse MODIS data from all winters since 2000--01 (20 winters), and VIIRS data from all winters since 2012--13 (8 winters).
-In each winter, we process all the dates from the beginning of September until the end of May on which at least 30\% of a lake is free of clouds, according to the mask.
-Fig.~\ref{fig:20winter_pixelstats} displays more details of the MODIS and VIIRS data that we use as a stacked bar chart (one colour per lake).
-For all target lakes, the total number of cloud-free, clean pixels in each winter is shown on the $y$-axis, against the winters in chronological order on the $x$-axis.